lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/1_Use_Cloud_Storage_for_files.md

 # Use Google Cloud File Storage

-### When to use Google Cloud File Storage?
+### Why do this
  - When your workload and data files are too big to run on your laptop
  - When you don't want to wait for time on your organization's shared cluster

-### Intro
+### What is this
-  Google Cloud Platform Cloud Storage is an online file storage webservice for storing, accessing and transferring data on the Google Cloud platform.
+  Google Cloud Platform Cloud Storage is an online file storage web service for storing, accessing and transferring data files on the Google Cloud platform.

-  GCP Cloud storage is the ideal location for input and output files when performing analysis (GCP Compute services) and workflows.
+  GCP Cloud Storage (or GCS) is frequently used as the input and output location for files when you run analysis (workflows or pipelines).

-  Files are organized in buckets.
-Think of buckets as basically folders in the root of the storage directory of your project.
-Buckets must have a globally unique name and subsequent folders in buckets are called folders and not buckets.
-Below are a couple of considerations to have in mind when creating a bucket
+  Files are stored in buckets.
+Bucket usually contain folders for orgnaziation as well.
+Each bucket must have a globally unique name.

 ### Key considerations
  - Understand costs and selecting the best fit type of storage for your data [here](https://cloud.google.com/storage/docs/locations)